-National Oilwell Varco's Board of Directors is committed to promoting transparency in reporting information about the Company, complying with the spirit as well as the literal requirements of applicable laws, rules and regulations, and corporate behavior that conforms to corporate governance standards that substantially exceed the consensus view of minimum acceptable corporate governance standards.
+NOV Inc.'s Board of Directors is committed to promoting transparency in reporting material information about the Company and compliance with the purposes as well as the literal requirements of applicable laws, rules and regulations.
+NOV Inc.'s Board of Directors is also committed to promoting conduct that conforms to corporate governance standards that substantially exceed minimum acceptable corporate governance standards.
 The Board of Directors adopted Corporate Governance Guidelines which established provisions for the Board's composition and function, Board committees and committee membership, evaluation of director independence, the roles of the Chairman of the Board, the Chief Executive Officer and the Lead Director, the evaluation of the Chief Executive Officer, regular meetings of non-employee directors, board conduct and review, selection and orientation of directors, director compensation, access to management and independent advisors, and annual review of the Corporate Governance Guidelines.
-A copy of the Corporate Governance Guidelines is available on the Company's website, www.nov.com, under the Investors/Corporate Governance section.
+A copy of the Corporate Governance Guidelines is available on the Company's website, www.nov.com, under the Investors/Corporate Governance Section.
 The Company will furnish print copies of the Corporate Governance Guidelines, as well as its Committee charters, to interested stockholders without charge, upon request.
-Written requests for such copies should be addressed to: Craig L. Weinstock, Secretary, National Oilwell Varco, Inc., 7909 Parkwood Circle Drive, Houston, Texas 77036.
+Written requests for such copies should be addressed to: Craig L. Weinstock, Secretary, NOV Inc., 7909 Parkwood Circle Drive, Houston, Texas 77036.